snackabra/docs/_sources/classes/ChannelSocket.md.txt

 Note this is not b62 encoding, which we use for 256-bit entities.
-This is still ~384 bits (e.g. x and y fields are each 384 bits, but of course the underlying total entropy isn't that, see <insert lots of fun math crypto study material heh>).
+This is still ~384 bits (e.g. x and y fields are each 384 bits, but of course the underlying total entropy isn't that (exercise left to the reader).

-NOTE: if you ever need to COMPARE hashes, well short version is that you cannot do so in the general case.
-You can use sbCrypto.compareHashWithKey() to compare a hash with a key, but you cannot compare two hashes.
-See the comparison function for more details.
+NOTE: if you ever need to COMPARE hashes, the short version is that you cannot do so in the general case: you need to use sbCrypto.compareHashWithKey()

 #### Returns